UniMath/agda-unimath/src/category-theory/homotopies-natural-transformations-large-precategories.lagda.md

 Two natural transformations `α β : F ⇒ G` are homotopic if for every object `x` there is an identity `Id (α x) (β x)`.

-In `Setω` the identity type is not available.
+In `UUω` the identity type is not available.
 If it were, we would be able to characterize the identity type of natural transformations from `F` to `G` as the type of homotopies of natural transformations.